cert-orangecyberdefense/datalake-hunter/README.md

 ## Create command

 Allow users to create bloom filters for Datalake Hunter.
-Using bloom filters, users can search values in Datalake without an internet connection.
+Using bloom filters, users can check values in Datalake without an internet connection.

 Two types of input are available to create bloom filters:

-- A file with a value on each line
+- A CSV file (the values from the first column will be used)
-- A queryhash from Datalake
+- A query hash from Datalake

-Created bloom filters will be located in the current directory and use the queryhash or the source file's name with the `.bloom` extension if the output flag isn't set.
+Created bloom filters will be located in the current directory and use the query hash or the source file's name with the `.bloom` extension if the output flag isn't set.

 Check `dtl_hunter create -h` for information on the available options for this sub-command.

 ### Example

-Using the following command, a bloom filter named `dangerous_ip.bloom` will be created in the current directory from a text file `dangerous_ip.txt` which contains one value per line.
+Using the following command, a bloom filter named `dangerous_ip.bloom` will be created in the current directory from a Datalake query hash on production environment.
 A false positive rate of `0.0001` is used.

 ```(shell)
-dtl_hunter create -f dangerous_ip.txt -o dangerous_ip.bloom -r 0.0001
+dtl_hunter create -e prod -q 7ffc040dea48bdf06a1e74d7e7bec74c -o dangerous_ip.bloom -r 0.0001
 ```

 ### Options